SAMU's homepage

 Pros

-+ When closed down (f/8 and f/11) best sharpness and accutance of my lenses
++ When closed down (f/8 and f/11) world class sharpness and accutance

 + Very compact size